Guns N’ Roses were in turmoil in 1995.

 “LIVE!!!
 From “Burning Hills”, California…

-Moreover, Slash will not be involved in any future GN’R music, because he hasn’t been musically involved with Guns N’ Roses since April 1994, aside from an unproductive 2-week period in the fall of 1995.
-Nothing here is subject to change, without a permanent suspension of his “pseudo studio musician” work ethic.”
+Moreover, Slash will not be involved in the project, because he hasn’t been musically involved with Guns N’ Roses since April 1994 anyway (aside from an unproductive 2-week period in the fall of 1995).

 Yikes.